-The Peace Studies Program at Florida Atlantic University is committed to the extensive investigation and understanding of the causes of peace from a multidisciplinary perspective.
-The Program invites the active participation of students at all academic levels as well as the broader community.
+The Peace, Justice and Human Rights (PJHR) Certificates at Florida Atlantic University are committed to the extensive investigation and understanding of the causes of peace from a multidisciplinary perspective.
+The program invites the active participation of students at all academic levels as well as the broader community.

 Announcements + and Events]

 A Musical Drama in one act based on the events surrounding the death of Matthew Shepard.
 Performed by Opera Fusion.
 Words and Music by Michael W. Ross.

 |Saturday, Sept.
 24, 7 pm|||||Sunday, Sept.
 25, 3 pm|

 Tickets $20 at 800-564-9539 or www.fauevents.com